Alarm as UK death toll hits highest in Europe

 Things fall apart

 Yes, say some.
 We all want to believe in the skills of a pilot when a plane flies into a storm.
 But if they make too many mistakes, it is much better for someone else to grab the controls.
-The media and the Labour opposition need to be much tougher on the British government now.

 Hang on, say others.
 Government is the art of the possible, not the perfect.
 It is childish to expect magic solutions.
 Britain faces unique challenges, including huge cities, huge airports, and one of the highest levels of obesity in Western Europe.
 In the circumstances, the UK is not doing a bad job.